JarrodCameron/fuzz/final/writeup.md

 | `fuzz_extra_objects`   | `[{ "extra_name" : " "extra_value" }, { "extra_name" : " "extra_value" }]`   |
 | `fuzz_extra_objects`	 | `{ "extra_name" : " "extra_value" }`<br> `{ "extra_name" : " "extra_value" }`|

+- __CSV__: In `fuzz_csv.c`, the fuzzer initially runs 4 payloads that attempt the same technquies without any randomisation.
+These include some buffer overflow and format string attacks as well as swapping some values with known problematic input such as swapping `1` with `-1`, `-999999`, `0` etc.
+These functions run the same checks for each invokation so there is no added value in running them a second time on a binary.
+After this set of functions are executed the fuzzer progresses into an infinite loop which mutates the input in random ways in random locations.
+The loop will exit when a crash occurs.
+Some techniques include bit shifts (`bit_shift_in_range`), bit flips (`bit_flip_in_range`), increasing the number of cells (`fuzz_populate_width`), increasing the number of rows (`fuzz_populate_length`) and creating numerous empty cells (`fuzz_empty_cells`).
+These strategies continue to execute with different outputs due to varying execution based on a pseudo random number generator `rand()`.

 # Possible Improvements

 - __Multi-threading__: This would provide a large performance boost.
 Currently